MaxPleaner/socket_helpers/README.md

 Just make them 'siblings (share the same parent element) and give the trigger a `toggles` attribute with a value set to the CSS selector of the target.
 The target will be initially closed.

+---

-**Caveats**
+### **Caveats**

 - I use the OJ gem here and `Oj.dump` because of a recursion bug in `to_json`.
 I'm still not sure what the cause is, perhaps a naming conflict somewhere.
+Also, `Oj.dump` only works with single elements / arrays, not active record queries i.e. `Oj.dump Todo.all.limit(5)` wouldnt work